BIM Coordination

 Execution

-Using accurate existing-condition models, we coordinate architectural, structural, and MEP systems to identify clashes, clearance issues, and spatial constraints.
+Our team reviews architectural, structural, MEP, and piping systems to identify clashes, clearance issues, and spatial constraints.

 Review, resolve, and deliver

-Conflicts are documented, reviewed with project stakeholders, and resolved before models and reports are finalized for downstream use.
+Conflicts are documented, reviewed with stakeholders, and resolved so teams can move forward with coordinated models and clearer decisions.

 Benefits